railsbridge-boston/railsbridge-boston/views/ruby_from_scratch/install/linux.markdown

     ruby -v
     ```

-    You should get something similar to `ruby 1.9.3p194 (2012-04-20 revision 35410) [x86_64-darwin11.4.0]`
+    You should get something similar to `ruby 1.9.3p194 (2012-04-20
-    If you do not see `ruby 1.9.3` please call in an instructor to help
+    revision 35410) [i616-linux]` If you see something different please
-    diagnose the installation issue.
+    call in an instructor to help diagnose the installation issue.

 11. Install Rails and other supporting gems